andhikaputrab/sentiment_analysis_product_review/README.md

 # sentiment_analysis_product_review
 Sentiment Analysis Amazon Product Review using LSTM and DistilBERT

-This application is designed to analyze sentiment from Amazon product reviews using LSTM and DistilBERT models.
+This application is designed to analyze sentiment from Amazon product reviews using LSTM and DistilBERT models using Streamlit.

 <img style="border: 5px solid white; box-sizing: border-box;" width="1918" height="821" alt="image" src="https://github.com/user-attachments/assets/1fc6a4d5-23f1-4159-a2da-1941a6278463" />